-16.3 In view of the discussions in aforesaid paras and details available on website of Etimaden, Turkey, it appeared that Colemanite was one of most important
+16.4 In view of the discussions in aforesaid paras and details available on the website of M/s ETiMADEN, Turkey, it appears that Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by M/s ETiMADEN.
+The B_2O_3 content of the Colemanite ore mined by Etimaden from open quarry is between 27%-32%.
+Boron minerals i.e. Colemanite are made usable and valuable by M/s ETiMADEN by using various mining methods which is enriched by physical processes and converted into concentrated boron products.
+Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with M/s ETiMADEN and by this process concentrated Colemanite is produced.
+Further, by this process the mined Colemanite ore having B_2O_3 ranging between 27%-32% is converted to produce Colemanite Ore Concentrate which is sold as Ground Colemanite having B_2O_3 40%.
+The content of B_2O_3 has also been confirmed as 40.8% and 37.62% by CRCL, Vadodara and CRCL, New Delhi respectively.
+Thus, Ground Colemanite is a concentrated product of Colemanite produced by enrichment in concentrator plant and after passing through crushing and grinding processes packed in bag and sold in Powder form.
+The CRCL, Vadodara and CRCL, New Delhi also confirmed the form of sample as ground and crushed powder.
+Further, M/s ETiMADEN also categorized Ground Colemanite as refined product at their website.
+Thus, Ground Colemanite B_2O_3 40% produced by M/s ETiMADEN is Ore Concentrate.

-Boron minerals in commercial terms which was found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden.
-The B2O3 content of the Colemanite Ore mined by Etimaden from open quarry was between 27%-32%.
-Boron minerals i.e. Colemanite are made usable and valuable by Etimaden by using various mining methods which was enriched by physical processes and converted into Concentrated Boron products.
-Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with Etimaden and by this process Concentrated Colemanite is produced.
-Further, by this process the mined Colemanite Ore having B2O3 ranging between 27%-32% has been enhanced to produce Colemanite Ore Concentrate which was sold as Ground Colemanite having B2O3 40%.
-The content of B2O3 has also been confirmed as 41.2% and 38.06 % by CRCL, Vadodara and CRCL, New Delhi respectively.
-Thus, Ground Colemanite was a concentrated product of Colemanite produced by enrichment in Concentrator Plant and after passing through crushing and grinding processes, packed in bag and sold in Powder form.
-The CRCL, Vadodara and CRCL, New Delhi also confirmed the form of sample grinded and crushed powder.
-Further, M/s.Etimaden also categorized Ground Colemanite as refined product at their website.
-Thus, Ground Colemanite B2O3 40% produced by Etimaden was Ore Concentrate.
+16.5 It also appears from the above discussion at para 15.2 that if the producer's test report (for their product 'ULEXITE') described their product of lesser concentration as 'concentrated' then the test reports which are being supplied by M/s ETiMADEN with its all consignments, have not been disclosed to Customs department with intent to claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under

-16.4 It also appeared from the above discussion at para 15.1 that if the producer's test report (for their product 'ULEXITE') described their product of lesser concentration as 'Concentrated' then the test reports which were being supplied by M/s.Etimaden with its all consignments, have not been disclosed to Customs Department with intent to claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under Sr. No.113 of the Notification No.12/2012-Cus dated 17.03.2012 (upto 30.06.2017) and Sr.No.130 of the Notification No.50/2017-Cus dated 30.06.2017 (from 01.07.2017 onwards).
+Sr. No. 113 of the Not.
+No. 12/2012-Cus dated 17.03.2012 (upto 30.06.2017) and Sr. no. 130 of the Not.
+No. 50/2017-Cus dtd.
+30.06.2017 (from 01.07.2017 onwards).

-16.5 It appeared that M/s.Astron classified Ground Colemanite (B2O3 40%) Natural Boron Ore as "Others" under Chapter Tariff Heading No.25280090 of the Customs Tariff Act, 1975.
-Further, it also appeared that Ground Colemanite is Natural Calcium Borate and separate entry of item having description Natural Calcium Borates and concentrates thereof is available at CTH 25280030 of the Customs Tariff Act, 1975.
-Hence, appropriate classification of Ground Colemanite is Chapter Tariff Heading No. 25280030 of the Customs Tariff Act, 1975.
-Thus, M/s.Astron has wrongly classified Ground Colemanite (B2O3 40%) under Chapter Tariff Heading No.25280090 of the Customs Tariff Act, 1975 and it is required to be re-classified under Chapter Tariff Heading No.25280030 of the Customs Tariff Act, 1975.
+16.6 It appears that the Noticee classified Ground Colemanite (B_2O_3 40%) Natural Boron Ore as "Others" under CTH 25280090 of Customs Tariff Act, 1975.
+Further, it also appears that Colemanite is Natural Calcium Borate and separate entry of item having description Natural Calcium Borates and concentrates thereof is available at CTH 25280030 of Customs Tariff Act, 1975.
+Hence, appropriate classification of Ground Colemanite is CTH 25280030 of Customs Tariff Act, 1975.
+Thus, the Noticee has wrongly described and classified Ground Colemanite (B_2O_3 40%) under CTH 25280090 of Customs Tariff Act, 1975 whereas it is required to be re-classified under CTH 25280030 of Customs Tariff Act, 1975.